 Q: Has Pikachu been a starter more than once?

-A: Yes – Pokémon Yellow and Let’s Go Pikachu.
+A: Indeed; Pokémon Yellow and Let’s Go Pikachu.

 Q: Which starter Pokémon is the least popular?

-A: Chikorita, unfortunately.
-Weak move pool and lackluster stats keep it at the bottom for many fans.
+A: Chikorita sadly.
+For many viewers, weak move pool and poor stats keep it at the bottom.

 Final Thoughts

-Starter Pokémon are more than just your first choice – they define the flavor of each new region and reflect the game’s spirit.
+Not only your first choice, starter Pokémon capture the essence of the game and define the taste of every new area.
 Whether you’re a veteran trainer or a fresh-faced rookie, picking your partner is always a meaningful moment.

 For more Pokémon breakdowns, game guides, and other fandom favorites like Stardew Valley, Fortnite, and Overwatch 2, check out our blog.
 Happy catching!